centria/algo-and-data/docs/exercises.md

 * Each student is to create a git repository and send a link to that repository to the teacher before the first deadline, via email, or in Slack private message. **DO NOT SHARE YOUR REPOSITORIES WITH EACH OTHER**, even though they can be left public.

-* Submission of the exercises is done by having the solutions as a code (or pseudocode) in the repository. *All the exercises are supposed to be done in C#, but you can get points for pseudocode solution.*
+* Submission of the exercises is done by having the solutions as a code (or pseudocode) in the repository. *All the exercises are supposed to be done in C#, but you can get some points for pseudocode solution.*

 * The exercises need to be **clearly marked**.
 Create a separate class (and file) for all the exercises in one part, so you can try them out in a single Main.
   * [**Example for structure can be found here**](https://github.com/HeikkiHei/algo-examples), and you can use it as a template if you want.